finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] Cancel adjust holdings

-Cancel all previous holding adjustments made on the specified transaction portfolio for a given effectiveAt  datetime.
+Cancel all previous holding adjustments made on the specified transaction portfolio for a specified effective  datetime.
 This should be used to undo holding adjustments made via set holdings or adjust holdings.

 ### Example